sidneylok/Personal/gueSSeR_Final Design Report.md

 [I thought I gave you the information on footprint of the filters.
 See http://designserver.cee.cornell.edu/Designs/EtFlocSedFi/]

 The footprint of an AguaClara StaRS filter is $4 m^{2}$ and the footprint of the Aria system is $42.64 m^{2}$.
 [Interesting.
 But is this for the same flow rate?
 Can you do a comparison that includes the equipment needed by both filtration systems so you have a total space required comparison?]
+[Addressed in Future Work -SL]

 # Conclusions
 With the information we gathered from comparison of AguaClara technology versus Membrane technology, we created a decision tree (Fig. 2) to help users decide on the correct technology to use.